 “He (Schmitty) was kind of looking at our organization as a whole and realizing that there were four prominent women in leadership,” says Garcia, who said that Schmitty went on to say that “we were four rad ladies, and for us to get together and talk, decide what we’re going to do.
 If we wanted to collaborate on a single beer or make multiple beers.”

 When Garcia, O’Rourke, Dickens, and Duran met to discuss the project, they realized that they each had different favorite style ideas and that a different beer for each one was definitely in order.
 The result?
 Four beers that are as unique, yet still related, as the women who created them.

 Proceeds from sales of Hold Out’s Pink Boots beers will land in the Pink Boots Society scholarship fund, which gives women in the beer industry help in attending educational seminars, classes, certifications, tours, and to inspire female brewing professionals to advance their careers with education.

-Hold Out has an anticipated release date of Friday, April 16th, Austin area residents can look forward to quite the treat when they pick up their 4-packs available at the brewery directly.
+These Hold Out Collaboration Beers have an anticipated release date of Friday, April 16th, Austin area residents can look forward to quite the treat when they pick up their 4-packs available at the brewery directly.

 Feature image courtesy of Hold Out Brewing